Luidog/fms-api-client/README.md

 }
 ```
 > File [./examples/schema/scripts-array-schema.json](./examples/schema/scripts-array-schema.json)

 Following the Data API, the `prerequest` phase occurs before executing request and sorting of records, the `presort` phase after executing request and before sorting records.
 Not specifying a phase will run the script after the request and sorting are executed.

+**Note:** The FileMaker script and portal syntax will override the alternative scripts and portals syntax.

 #### Portals Array Syntax

 The custom portals parameter follows the following syntax:

 ```json